Go Diving with Sea Ventures in Fajardo or Humacao

 Normally, when we review an activity that is not free to the public, we pay the admission price out of our own pockets.
 However, we just want you to know that the guys at Sea Ventures were kind enough to offer me this trip for free.
 While we don’t feel that this free ride influenced our review one way or the other, we felt that we should tell you, just as a matter of fact.

-The cost of a 2-tank dive is $109/person (just weights and tanks) or $119/person (including all rental gear).
-There may be a “PR locals only” discount available.
+The cost of a 2-tank dive is $109/person (just weights and tanks). they rent all gear.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

 Sea Ventures offers two 2-tank dives daily from each of their locations.
-In Fajardo, the dives depart at 8:30am and 1:30pm.
-In Humacao, the dives depart at 9am and 2pm.
+In Fajardo, the dives depart at 8:00am and 1:00pm.

-Allow about 5 hours total for a 2-tank dive, that includes arriving at least 30 minutes befor the dive departure time.
+Allow about 5 hours total for a 2-tank dive, that includes arriving at least 30 minutes before the dive departure time.

 Call (787) 863-3483 for more information or to make a reservation.

-Visit the Sea Ventures web site for more information and driving directions.
+Visit the Sea Ventures web site for more information and to book the tour you want and driving directions.

-In addition to the dives mentioned in this article, Sea Ventures also offers the PADI Discover SCUBA program and a full range of PADI SCUBA certification courses.
+In addition to the dives mentioned in this article, Sea Ventures also offers the PADI Discover SCUBA program, snorkeling trips, “just along for the ride”, night dives, a Culebra dive trip, and a full range of PADI SCUBA certification courses.

 We are in the process of updating the maps we use on our web site.
 While we're working on that, you can click on the GPS coordinates below to view the location on Google Maps ...